Skylake-dev/Notes/Digital Forensics and Cybercrime/Digital Forensics and Cybercrime.md

 Main point: the choiche of the sample directly impacts the capabilities of the model that i am going to build.

 ##### Stratified sampling
-Tries to maintain the pattern that are already present in the dataset also in the sample (same % of frauds, same product variety, etc...)
+Tries to maintain the pattern that are already present in the dataset also in the sample (same % of frauds, same product variety, etc...).

 #### Visual data exploration
-Try to get insights on the patterns/distribution among the sample by plotting them from different perspectives (amount distribution, distribution through the day, transactions per user,....)
+Try to get insights on the patterns/distribution among the sample by plotting them from different perspectives (amount distribution, distribution through the day, transactions per user,....) .

 CLUSTERING ANALYSIS: check if data can be grouped into clusters (ex.
-PCA or hierarchical clustering, see later for more explaination)
+PCA or hierarchical clustering, see later for more explaination).
-This is very important because an expert analyst can spot differences between fraud/non frauds or spot inconsistencies/problem with the dataset
+This is very important because an expert analyst can spot differences between fraud/non frauds or spot inconsistencies/problem with the dataset.

 #### Dealing with missing values
 Missing calues in the dataset can be due to several reasons: